 Another idea for your bonfire sing-along is to bring in some music via a cell phone playlist and wireless speaker.
-Of course, the more traditional way to go would be to invite friends who play instruments to strum their acoustic guitars, play a portable piano keyboard or play their harmonicas for the group to enjoy.
+The more traditional way to go would be to invite friends who play instruments to strum their acoustic guitars, play a portable piano keyboard, or play their harmonicas for the group to enjoy.

 More ideas for bonfire birthday fun include: